jkremser/octograf/README.md

 Search for the InfluxDB in all available plugins.
 As for the configuration, the defaults worked for me.

 # set up grafana
 It should be listening on http://octopi.local:3000/.
-First create the influxdb datasource, then import the dashboard using its id.
+First create the influxdb datasource, then import the dashboard using its id - `11204`.

 # final tweaks
 For the dashboard, change the ip address in the iframe to octopi.local and also allow `GF_PANELS_DISABLE_SANITIZE_HTML=true` in the `/etc/grafana/grafana.ini` (on raspi).
 The weather widgets also need some tunning, but I am not using them.